nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 ![HidHideExampleSetup](images/HidHideClient_ExampleSetup.png){: .glightbox }

 !!! important "Users of DS4Windows: PAY ATTENTION!"
-    If you are running DS4Windows under a custom `.exe` name (look at the DS4Windows' `Other` tab) then the custom named executable must also be on the list
+    If you are running DS4Windows under a custom `.exe` name (look at the DS4Windows' `Other` tab) then the custom named executable must also be added to the list

 ## What now?